-Step 1: Identification Step 2: Prioritisation Material aspects and Key Performance Indicators (KPIs) for disclosure were identified by reviewing the ESG reports of five local and • Summary rankings from the peer benchmarking were compiled to determine the importance of each KPI. international peers (Four department stores and one local fashion retailer).KPIs reported by the peers were mapped to The KPIs were then ranked as high-priority and medium-priority in relation to their relevance to the operations of the Company. ascertain the rate of disclosure of different KPIs The materiality of the KPIs was determined based on the rate of disclosure.
+Step 1: Identification - Peer Benchmarking

+- Material aspects and Key Performance Indicators (KPIs) for disclosure were identified by reviewing the ESG reports of six regional and international peers (four department stores and two fashion retailers). - KPIs reported by the peers were mapped to ascertain the disclosure rate of different KPIs - The materiality of the KPIs was determined based on the rate of disclosure.